Al-mubarmij0/Birth-registration/README.md

 - Certificate generation on one page with full registrant details
 - Print-friendly layout
 - Admin dashboard for viewing registration statuses
+## 👥 Authors
+github.com/Al-mubarmij0

+## 📬 Contact
+If you have any issues, suggestions, or collaboration requests, you can reach out via:

+- Email: mohammedmubaraksani@gmail.com

+- GitHub: github.com/Al-mubarmij0